swelly127/weebly-jr/README.md

 # WEEBLY TRIAL PROJECT #
 ========================

+Welcome to my source code!

-Most of the code here is copied from another website I made using <a href="http://flask.pocoo.org/docs/0.10/tutorial/">Flask</a> and MongoDB.
-It is hosted with Heroku and includes a few logging and notification plugins as well.
+This project is made with <a href="http://flask.pocoo.org/docs/0.10/tutorial/">Flask</a> and MongoDB.
+It is hosted on Heroku and includes a few logging and notification plugins as well.

-Explain users and pages table.
+The content is stored in a nested array in the pages collection, and users are stored in the sessions collection.
+I've only stored the access_token (from google or fb), the user_id, and the generated weebly_token, which is a random selection of characters from the user's access_token.

 TO TEST:
 source venv/bin/activate
 pip install -r requirements.txt foreman start web

-Site will be viewable at 127.0.0.1:5000

-Jessica